 Interestingly enough, the survey contradicts the stereotype of younger people utilizing medical technology, as it determined that Baby Boomers (51-65 years of age) are the group most likely to use healthcare tools.
 Healthcare IT reports that “sixty-two percent of baby boomers, in fact, use technology to access their health records, while 50 percent engage with health IT tools to request prescription refills, and 43 percent to ask their providers care-related questions.”

 The recent news of the positivity of EHRs serves as a testament to the beginnings of widespread EHR adoption.
 Patients—even the older ones—are noticing the financial and experiential benefits EHRs bring.
 As we’ve said before, the best time to look for an EHR was 5 years ago; the second best time is right now.
 That being said, do not rush into finding an EHR.
 Find one that works for you, an EHR that boasts practical features, customizability, and above all user-friendliness.

-As healthcare technology continues to grow, whether it be government-sponsored or industry-lead, the amount of companies trying to sell you technology will increase.
-A successful practice must weed out those wishing to take your money, and find one that is adamant in having you succeed.
+As healthcare technology continues to grow, whether it be government-sponsored or industry-lead, the number of companies trying to sell you technology will increase.
+A successful practice must weed out those wishing to take your money, and find one that is adamant about having you succeed.